-Base Salary means your base salary, including vacation pay, overtime payments and shift premiums, before exercise of any salary reduction option.
+Base Salary means your base salary, before exercise of any salary reduction option.
 If you are on military leave for active duty for a period of more than 30 days, your Base Salary includes differential wage payments made to you that represent all or a portion of the wages that you would have received if you were working for the Employer.
-Reimbursements or other expense allowances, fringe benefits (cash and noncash), moving expenses, other welfare benefits, termination payments (including severance and accrued vacation), paid time off received under the vacation donation program, and any other forms of compensation are not included in Base Salary.
+Overtime payments, shift premiums, termination payments (including severance and accrued vacation), paid time off received under the vacation donation program, and any other forms of non-recurring compensation are not included in Base Salary.
+Base Salary over the annual limit set by the Internal Revenue Service each year is not counted for purposes of the Retirement Plan.
 For union employees, Base Salary may be different based on the terms of the union contract.